 It has been a long read, and now finally it’s time to let you know our favorites among these excellent plugins.

 Best Free Offering: UpdraftPlus

-We think UpdraftPlus offers both the basic and advanced features of their free version.
-It’s offering as a free plugin has exceeded our expectations.
+We think UpdraftPlus offers both the basic and advanced features of its free version.
+Its offering as a free plugin has exceeded our expectations.